chmieladr/capture-the-flag-solutions/EE_CTF_2024/failed_session/solution.md

 **_SQL Injection_** \
 Difficulty: Medium

 > **Note!** I didn't manage to complete this task entirely.
-However, I have decided to still include this partial solution as I did "collect most of the puzzles".
+However, I have decided to still include this partial solution as I did "collect most of the puzzles."

 ### 1. Use SQLMap to quickly find a working injection
 ```